Swatto86/QuickRDP/README.md

 - `%APPDATA%\Roaming\QuickRDP\QuickRDP_Debug_Log.txt`

 ### Application Reset
-Press **Ctrl+Shift+Alt+R** to completely reset the application:
+Press **Ctrl+Shift+Alt+R** from any window (Login, Main, Hosts Management, or About) to completely reset the application:

+**What Gets Deleted:**
+- ✓ Global QuickRDP credentials (from Windows Credential Manager)
-- Deletes all stored credentials
+- ✓ All per-host RDP credentials (TERMSRV/* entries)
-- Removes all RDP connection files
+- ✓ All RDP connection files (*.rdp files in AppData)
-- Clears the hosts list
+- ✓ Complete hosts list (hosts.csv)
+- ✓ Recent connection history

+**Important Notes:**
+- This action is **irreversible** - all data will be permanently deleted
+- You will be prompted twice for confirmation before the reset proceeds
+- The reset works from **all windows** in the application for convenience
-- Returns app to initial state
+- After reset, you'll return to the initial "Enter Credentials" screen
+- It's recommended to restart the application after a reset
+- Debug logs (if enabled) will document the reset operation

+**When to Use Reset:**
+- Troubleshooting credential or connection issues
+- Preparing to hand off the system to another user
+- Starting fresh with a clean configuration
+- Testing the application setup process
+- Security requirement to clear all stored data

 ## Technical Details